 Economic convergence leads to rising wages

-Convergence of a national economy to the level of Western economies in the European Union means that via labor productivity increases overall economic growth surpasses that in the EU – overtime the gap between the level of economic performance of Western and Eastern countries decreases.
-With an overall national wage growth – as some key sectors over-perform – some sectors may run out of potential for productivity gains and its labor productivity tempo might be lagging behind the national average of wage growth.
+Convergence of a national economy to the level of Western economies in the European Union means that via labor productivity increases the overall economic growth surpasses that in the EU – over time the gap between the level of economic performance of Western and Eastern countries decreases.
+With an overall national wage growth at a certain level – as some key sectors over-perform – some sectors may run out of potential for productivity gains and its labor productivity tempo might be lagging behind the national average of wage growth.

 A) Scenario without much introduction of new machinery

 Assume labor compensation/output remains at significant levels (say 40-50%) as is oftentimes the case in manufacturing sectors.
 Given that wages are rising at the national level, company X must somehow upgrade the production so that supposedly positive gap between return and cost of capital is not eaten up.
 This can happen either through new processes or introduction of new higher-value products (such as higher value-added car models in car industry).
 This continuous upgrade of production must go on until the labor productivity growth reaches its limits.
 At that point, the factory could continue producing but the economic rate of return (ROIC- cost of capital) would start shrinking.
 Or it can re-allocate production to some other place such as further East.
 Given that labor constitutes a significant share of output, much lower labor costs in the East in excess of the re-allocation costs may drive decision to move eastward, to a cheaper location.

 B) Scenario with a heavy introduction of new machines, incl AI